 Summary

-Grief and loss in health conditions is a massive topic, I tried to keep it short but that didn’t work very well and even splitting the blog into two parts each is still a little longer than intended.
+Grief and loss in long-term health conditions is a massive topic, I tried to keep it short but that didn’t work very well and even splitting the blog into two parts each is still a little longer than intended.
 So, here’s a brief summary.

 When I decided to write this blog I doubted I could and wasn’t sure that I could offer anything of benefit to people, turns out that I had a lot to say, I’m hoping it’s been a helpful read.